The Wandering Earth 2

-After the major box-office success of its predecessor, a sequel was announced by Guo on 20 November 2019 before it was greenlit on 21 July 2021, with production officially starting on 13 October 2021.
-The Wandering Earth 2 was released on 22 January 2023, the same day as the Chinese New Year Day.
+After the major box-office success of its predecessor, a prequel was announced by Guo on 20 November 2019 before being greenlit on 21 July 2021, with production officially starting on 13 October 2021.
+The Wandering Earth 2 was released on 22 January 2023, the same day as the Chinese New Year Day, in CINITY, IMAX and other formats.
+The film has grossed $615 million, making it the ninth-highest-grossing film of 2023.